 The goal of sol-gel processing is to provide nanoscale control over the structure of a material from the earliest stages of processing.
-We successfully prepared ZnS thin film through spin coating technique.
+Zinc Sulfide thin film can be deposited easily by a low temperature Dip and spin coating technique.
+Optical study shows that, films have high absorption co - efficient and band to band transition.
 The films are polycrystalline with hexagonal wurtzite structure.
 The major peak observed at 14.9° corresponds to (004) crystallographic plane.
-The bandgap energy value of 3.90 eV was on higher side compared to bulk value indicating quantum confinement.
+The bandgap energy value of 3.45eV was on higher side compared to bulk value indicating quantum confinement.